sgreenholtz/Event-Spider/README.md

 #### Progress
 Check out my [project wiki](https://github.com/sgreenholtz/Event-Spider/wiki) for detailed updates.

-- 7/24/16: I reconfigured the web modules so a lot of what was working previously is mysteriously broken.
-Working on fixing it now.
-- 9/11/16: Web module has been fixed

 #### Current State
 As of the beginning of the Fall 2016 semester, the following components have been built:
 - User registration and login